 - 1. The MTA Representative in each school or centre shall act as the Returning Officer in that school or centre.
-Should s/he be unable to act, s/he shall appoint a deputy, who should, if possible, be a junior representative. - One week prior to a referendum the MTA office shall submit to each school and centre an up-to-date list of all MTA non-members teaching in schools or centres.
+Should s/he be unable to act, s/he shall appoint a deputy, who should, if possible, be a junior representative. - 2.
+One week prior to a referendum the MTA office shall submit to each school and centre an up-todate list of all MTA non-members teaching in schools or centres.
 This list shall be posted by the MTA Representative and any errors or omissions shall be brought to the attention of the MTA office.
 Immediately prior to the referendum the MTA office shall issue to all schools and centres a reminder publicizing all necessary details. - 3.
 All voting shall normally take place in the schools and centres on the day specified by the Chairperson of the Nominations Committee.
 However, should an emergency (flood, fire, etc.) necessitate vacating a school or centre on the day fixed, the MTA Representative shall inform the Chairperson of the Nominations Committee as soon as possible and other arrangements for voting will be made, if at all possible.
 Furthermore, should a specified activity in a school or centre, (professional day, field trip, etc.) result in the majority of the MTA members being out of a school or centre on the date set for the referendum, the MTA Representative shall inform the Chairperson of the Nominations Committee as soon as possible.
-The Chairperson of the Nominations Committee shall be empowered to allow such schools and centres to vote on the one (1) or two (2) school days preceding the date set for the referendum.
-No voting shall take place after the date set for the referendum. - 4.
+The Chairperson of the Nominations Committee as soon as possible.
+The Chairperson of the nominations Committee as soon as possible.
+The Chairperson of the Nominations Committee as soon as possible.
+The Chairperson of the Nominations Committee as soon as possible.
+The Chairperson of the nominations Committee as soon as possible.
+The Chairperson of the Nominations Committee as soon as possible.
+The Chairperson of the nominations Committee as soon as possible.
+The Chairperson of the nominations Committee as soon as possible.
+The Chairperson of the nominations Committee as soon as possible.
+The Chairperson of the nominations Committee as soon as possible.
+The Chairperson of the nominations Committee as soon as possible.
+The Chairperson of the nominations Committee as soon as possible.
+The Chairperson of the nominations Committee as soon as possible.
+The chairperson of the nominations Committee as soon as possible. - 4.
 Voting in each school and centre must take place: - (a) in clearly specified polling areas which shall be publicized beforehand by the Returning Officer; - (b) at times throughout the school day previously publicized by the Returning Officer, and up to twenty (20) minutes after the school day.